 6. Creative Curriculum: You will spend your last 500 hours at Paul Mitchell The School Farmington Hills in "high gear" by dressing, acting, and working like a beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.

 COSMETOLOGY PROGRAM COURSE SUBJECTS

-The instructional program of Paul Mitchell The School Farmington Hills meets or exceeds the state requirements:
+The instructional program of Paul Mitchell The School Farmington Hills meets or exceeds the state requirements.
+The following subjects are taught within the brick & mortar program and the hybrid program: